MarkGillespie/GC-CombinatorialMaps/README.md

-# GeometryTemplate
+# Geometry Central Combinatorial Maps

-A template project to get started with geometry-central and Polyscope.
-Copied from Nick's template [here](https://github.com/nmwsharp/gc-polyscope-project-template), but with code for googletest added in.
+Loads a tet mesh using an experimental geometry-central implementation of the combinatorial map data structure.
+See the CGAL docs for more [details on the data structure](https://doc.cgal.org/latest/Combinatorial_map/index.html).
+It has not yet made its way into the library itself, but the implementation can be found [here](https://github.com/MarkGillespie/geometry-central/tree/CombinatorialMaps/include/geometrycentral/combinatorial-maps).

-This repo is set up as a template, but it seems the submodules don't get copied to the new project.
-Run `setup.sh` to set up the required submodules and to run cmake.
-Setup also sets up cmake to export compile commands for `clang-format`.
 To build the code, you can run
 ```
 cd build
 make -j7